It's been exciting time for hubby and I as we recently announced we will be welcoming a precious baby into the world

 I feel very blessed to now be embracing second trimester.
 As I start to feel more of my vibrant self, I look forward to supporting many more women with specific nutritional and lifestyle support through their pregnancy journey.

-For a more informative look at holistic preconception and pregnancy care, see my latest book: Glowing Mumma, a Naturopaths Guide To Enhance Fertility & Support a Nourished Pregnancy.
+For a more informative look at holistic preconception care, see my latest book: Glowing Mumma, a Naturopaths Guide To Enhance Fertility & Support a Nourished Pregnancy.

 (1) Chen LW, et al. Maternal caffeine intake during pregnancy and risk of pregnancy loss: a categorical and dose-response meta-analysis of prospective studies.
 Public Health Nutr.
 2016 May;19(7):1233-44. doi: 10.1017/S1368980015002463.
 Epub 2015 Sep 2.